 - When you plan to make puff pastry for a particular recipe, it’s best to make the puff pastry a day before as it will need rest time before using.

-- For this recipe I use a mix of bread flour and plain (all purpose).
+- For this recipe I use a mix of bread flour and plain.
 Bread flour provide an elastic texture due to the high protein content and helps the pastry to stretch without tearing.

 - This recipe is best prepared using a stand mixer with a dough hook and paddle.
 You can do this by hand but I wouldn’t advise it.